jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 2. A function named `<lang>-mode`.

 As an example, suppose we have a code block with language name `matlab`.
-By default there is no element of `markdown-code-lang-modes` with key `matlab`, so Markdown Mode checks to see if `matlab-mode` is defined.
+By default, there is no element of `markdown-code-lang-modes` with key `matlab`, so Markdown Mode checks to see if `matlab-mode` is defined.
 If so, it will be used for syntax highlighting of the code block and also for indirect editing of the code block.